zendtech/zend-server-php-buildpack-bluemix/README.md

 * Zend Server 8.0
 * PHP 5.6
 * All Zend Server 8.0 extensions
+* Ability to work in cluster mode where all instances of application share their Zend Server settings
 * Automatic composer dependecies installation during deployment
 * Zutomatic Zend Server ZPK deployment
 * Automatic inclusion of DB2 CLI and PHP DB2 extensions if DB2 services are linked